Is this project for you?

-This PhD Project would suit a candidate inspired by the prospect of participating in a multidisciplinary team in a project that sits at the interface between clinical medicine, computer science, and genomic medicine and who wishes to develop core skills in mathematics, statistics and computation.
-The student will develop methods and tools for integrating these multiscale/multisource datasets with machine learning to extract individualised imaging phenotypes and relate them to reference control and fracture populations.
+This PhD Project would suit a student inspired by the prospect of participating in a truly multidisciplinary team.
+This project sits at the interface between clinical medicine, computer science, and genomic medicine and is ideal for somebody who wishes to further core skills in mathematics, statistics and computation.
+The student will develop methods and tools in image analysis and bioinformatics for integrating multiscale and multisource information through machine learning.

 Eighty thousand people sustain a fragility femoral neck fracture every year in the UK.
 The 1-year mortality following this injury is 20-30%, and 30% of surviving patients fail to return to independent living.
 Susceptibility to osteoporotic fracture runs strongly in families, but is also lifestyle dependent.
 Dual energy X-ray absorptiometry (DXA) is the standard method used to estimate fracture risk but yields only modest estimates of risk and does not account for the spatial bone microarchitecture or genetic and lifestyle risk factors.